dhtjddls/dhtjddls/README.md

 - 👋 Hi, I’m @ohnakji
-- 👀 I’m interested in how to improve my programing .
+- 👀 I’m interested in how to improve my programing skills.
 - 🌱 I’m currently learning algorithm, html, css, js.
 - 💞️ I’m looking to collaborate on everyone who want
 - 📫 How to reach me - Please send mail to dhtjddls12@naver.com